 In most cases, age is the grid factor that weighs the most on whether or not grid eligibility will be granted.
 As another example, someone who is over the age of 50, did not earn a GED (General Education Diploma), and did not learn any transferrable job skills in the past, they could earn SSD benefits despite not having a normally-accepted medical impairment.
 On the other hand, someone who is younger, has a college education, and has a wealth of job skills may not gain SSD benefits due to the grid’s factors, even if they have a slight medical impairment.

 To learn more about grid eligibility, or to file a Social Security Disability claim after you have been denied necessary benefits, call Disability Action Advocates toll-free at (888) 421-8705.
-Our Las Vegas Social Security Disability attorneys can help you understand your rights and navigate this notoriously complicated process.
+Our Las Vegas Social Security Disability representatives can help you understand your rights and navigate this notoriously complicated process.
 Fill out an online case evaluation form today to begin.